sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 _Definitely_ it is required for a business organization as it helps the administrators to collectively gather information about the network computers, users, policies, etc as a Centralized Desktop Management.
 Active Directory also provides support for Exchange and Sharepoint services.

 ### 60. What's an Interactive Logon and what are the types associated with it?
-May sound confusing for some, An interactive logon is nothing but a method to logon to the computer or workstation.
+May sound confusing for some, an interactive logon is nothing but a method to logon to the computer or workstation.
 A new session can be initiated by **CTRL+ALT+DEL**.
 Local Logon (SAM), Domain Logon (Active Directory) & Smartcard Logon (Hardware Token) are the types associated with it.

 ### 61. List the attacks associated with the OSI Layer Model.
-- **Physical Layer**: WarDriving, Physically plugging a Keylogger Device, WireTaps
+- **Physical Layer**: WarDriving, physically plugging a Keylogger Device, WireTaps
 - **Data Link Layer**: MAC Address Spoofing, Sniffing, Snorting, WEP/WPA Hacking
 - **Network Layer**: Fragmentation Attacks, Ping Attacks, Routing Protocol Attacks, ARP Poisoning
 - **Transport Layer**: DoS Attacks, MiTM Attacks, SYN/ACK/FIN Attacks, Port Scans